Best Of17 min read

 • Socially responsible investing (SRI) portfolio options

-• Flexible portfolio customization — adjust stock/bond allocation
+• Flexible portfolio customization — adjust your stock/bond split

 • Goal-based investing interface (retirement, house, emergency fund, etc.)